A Guide to using DuraThread in your beadwork

 - DuraThread is not pre-waxed and can be used straight from the spool, however pre-waxing your DuraThread with beeswax or chapstick prior to use will help prevent fraying and will also make for easier needle threading.

-- DuraThread has near zero stretch and is particularly strong – you can pull it very tight and knot it easily to keep a strong tension on your beadwork.
+- DuraThread has near zero stretch and is particularly strong, it is made from a thermoplastic polymer called Polyethylene – you can pull it very tight and knot it easily to keep a strong tension on your beadwork.

 - DuraThread is very abrasion resistant and works well with sharp edged beads such as crystals and delicas.